-Assignment to Community Campus Location
+Assignment to CHC Location

-Assignment to a community campus involves the consideration of various factors including the student's expressed desire concerning location.
-Campus assignments are ultimately under the purview of the School and ATSU-SOMA reserves the right to make all campus and clinical assignments.
-Unauthorized trading or attempts to influence campus placements by bartering, coercion or offering goods or services are grounds for disciplinary action.
+Assignment to a CHC involves the consideration of various factors including the student's expressed desire concerning location.
+CHC assignments are ultimately under the purview of the School and ATSU-SOMA reserves the right to make all CHC and clinical assignments.
+Unauthorized trading or attempts to influence CHC placements by bartering, coercion or offering goods or services are grounds for disciplinary action.

-Placement at a community campus is considered a permanent assignment.
-It is only under extraordinary circumstances that transfer from one campus to another will be considered.
-Requests for transfer and questions about community campuses should be addressed to the Associate Dean for Clinical Education and Services.
+Placement at a CHC is considered a permanent assignment.
+It is only under extraordinary circumstances that transfer from one CHC to another will be considered.
+Requests for transfer and questions about CHCs should be addressed to the Associate Dean of Clinical Education and Services.